Almanac

 We were and we are convinced that the results of our investigations are correct and should simply be published out of respect for the self-sacrificing work of the researchers over the years, which also includes experienced alpinists, involved in the process.

-The “Historical Recognition Table” was actually intended to be as a “friendly bridge connecting and separating two eras”.
+The “Historical Recognition Table” (now "Legacy Table") was actually intended to be as a “friendly bridge connecting and separating two eras”.
 We are convinced that it will remain the most important historical table in the history of 14 8,000-meter mountain climbers, and that it should be the respectful final table.
-It is valid forever and based on tolerance zones up to 190m (Annapurna I C0).
+It is valid forever and no research result was taken to account.

 Lots of the climbers of the past believed to be on the highest point of the 8,000m peaks.
 Those ascents were historically accepted and we did not want to change them, we wanted only to classify them based on our research work.